civkit/staking-credentials/README.md

 The module aims in priority to be compatible with the Lightning Dev Kit architecture, while progressively extending support to other Lightning softwares.

 DO NOT USE IT WITH REAL MONEY!!!

-Anyway, this is just a PoC for now, with the code far behind the protocol draft specification.
+The specification is work-in-progress available here: https://github.com/ariard/lightning-rfc/tree/2022-11-reputation-credentials
+(BOLT range 60 - 75).
+Specification reviews are welcome.

 License is either Apache-2.0 or MIT, at the option of the user (ie dual-license Apache-2.0 and MIT).